TheOdinProject/curriculum/ruby/project_testing.md

 ## Project: TDD Connect Four

 Hopefully everyone has played Connect Four at some point (if not, see the [Wikipedia page](http://en.wikipedia.org/wiki/Connect_Four)).
-It's a basic game where each player drops pieces into the cage in turn.
-A player wins if he or she manages to get 4 of their pieces consecutively in a row, column, or along a diagonal.
+It's a basic game where each player takes turns dropping pieces into the cage.
+Players win if they manage to get 4 of their pieces consecutively in a row, column, or along a diagonal.

 The game rules are fairly straightforward and you'll be building it on the command line like you did with the other games.
 If you want to spice up your game pieces, look up the [unicode miscellaneous symbols](http://en.wikipedia.org/wiki/List_of_Unicode_characters#Miscellaneous_Symbols).
 The Ruby part of this should be well within your capability by now so it shouldn't tax you much to think about it.